msakai/resume/resume.md

 I worked as a software engineer applying cutting-edge deep learning techniques to solve highly challenging real-world problems.

+* Application of black-box optimization to manufacturing processes for heavy industries (Oct 2024 - Present)

+  Multiple projects performing black-box optimization by combining Preferred Networks' black-box optimization software Optuna with simulators for target processes.
+  I led the projects, delivered key results, and achieved outcomes that exceeded customer expectations.

+* R&D Project for developing LLM agents for a certain task (Oct 2024 - Present)

+  As part of a team comprising researchers and engineers, I contributed by leveraging my software engineering skills and knowledge of mathematical optimization while also catching up on LLM technology.

+* Data processing of the latest weather radar data (June 2024 - Sep 2024):

+  Preferred Networks is developing technology to compress and distribute four-dimensional observation data acquired by the latest weather radar, the Multi-Parameter Phased Array Weather Radar (MP-PAWR).
+I temporarily assisted the team on the project and developed a workflow (involving modification and integration of existing C programs) to process their past observational data.

+* Optimization Problems in the Logistics Field (2021-2022):

+  I led the project, and our team proposed methods utilizing reinforcement learning and SMT solvers.

 * Automated operation of petrochemical plants (2019-2024):

   Petroleum refineries and petrochemical plants are large and complex,